onino-js/NEAT/documentation/neat-implementation.md

 ![Distance in neat algorithm](https://github.com/onino-js/NEAT/blob/main/documentation/images/distance-equation.png?raw=true, "Distance in neat algorithm")

-> The coefficients c 1 , c 2 , and c 3 allow us to adjust the importance of the three factors, and
-> the factor N , the number of genes in the larger genome, normalizes for genome size (N
-> can be set to 1 if both genomes are small, i.e., consist of fewer than 20 genes).
+_Equation 1: The coefficients c 1 , c 2 , and c 3 allow us to adjust the importance of the three factors, and the factor N , the number of genes in the larger genome, normalizes for genome size (N can be set to 1 if both genomes are small, i.e., consist of fewer than 20 genes).
-> The distance measure δ allows us to speciate using a compatibility threshold δ t .
+The distance measure δ allows us to speciate using a compatibility threshold δ t._

+Here the authors provide a functional definition of compatibility between two Genomes with an easy implementation.

 > An ordered list of species is maintained.
 In each generation, genomes are sequentially
 > placed into species.
 Each existing species is represented by a random genome inside